aravind-ramaswami/arr229/lab2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ELP9Sbhi3_w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 AD0_VAL = 1 in the example code, indicating that the ADR jumper on the back of the IMU has not been soldered together.
-This shows that the address of the IMU is 0x69 and allows for SPI communication.
+This shows that the IMU's address is 0x69 and allows for SPI communication.
 If the jumper is soldered together, SPI communication is not possible.
-It should be 1 because our ADR jumper is not soldered together and we want to use SPI communication.
+It should be 1 because our ADR jumper is not soldered together, and we want to use SPI communication.

 ![PXL_20250211_004752363](https://github.com/user-attachments/assets/47667c23-2ae2-4e01-9f6c-de15d764a236)